 Different Rules in North Carolina and South Carolina on Process

-Experienced buyers and sellers in NC may notice that adequate appraisal and financing are not a contingency part of the Offer to Purchase and Contract form as it is in South Carolina.
-Both the property appraisal and mortgage financing are still part of the purchase process in North Carolina but loan approval must be completed within the due diligence period in North Carolina or right to any earnest money deposit is forfeited if the buyer does not close on the purchase.
-In South Carolina, financing is a contingency up to the closing date.
+Experienced buyers and sellers in NC may notice that adequate appraisal and financing are not a contingency part of the Offer to Purchase and Contract form as it is in other states.
+Both the property appraisal and mortgage financing are naturally still part of the purchase process, but loan approval needs to be completed within the due diligence period, or any extension thereof.
+Otherwise, the buyer runs the risk of forfeiting the earnest money deposit if s/he does not proceed to close on the purchase.

 Contingency Addendum and Due Diligence Process